xiongsp/Hand-TeX/README.md

 ### Running from source

+If you wish to use Hand TeX, you don't need to run from source.
+Just use `pip install handtex` and run `handtex`.
+But if you wish to develop or train the model, you will need to run from source.

 These instructions assume you have Python 3.10 or later installed, as well as a collection of terminal utilities.
 This will work on any Linux system, or other OS with the appropriate tools installed.